Creative Cigar Box Guitar: Cheap 11-Step Instrument

 *Grommets or bushings for sound holes

-*Stain or varnish – a plain sanded neck is great but a stain or varnish can really elevate your work and bring out the natural beauty of the hard wood in your neck.
+*Stain or varnish – a plain sanded cigar box guitar neck is great but a stain or varnish can really elevate your work and bring out the natural beauty of the hard wood in your neck.
 Aerosolised bees wax furniture polish is a brilliant way to finish the wood with very little work.

 Tools